 with which Saint Thérèse dedicated herself to you

 and longed to obtain your mercy for all.”

 We know how much this saint loved God.
-It was also a love that reached out to the whole world as God’s merciful love does.
-We ask that the Lord “kindle in us the force of that love”, to love him and love others with his merciful love.
+She also reached out in love to the whole world as God’s merciful love does.
+We ask the Lord to “kindle in us the force of that love”, to love him and love others with his merciful love.